The 12 Steps for Addiction: A Refresher Course

 We made direct amends to such persons whenever possible, except when to do so would injure them or others.

 It’s true that there are some things people are better off not knowing.
 Does one confess a one-time drunken liaison to a spouse, or will that crush all hopes of mending the marriage?
-Does anyone need to know the angry and hurtful–yet unspoken–thoughts you harbored toward them, or that you were the one who started that false rumor or secretly sabotaged their chances of a promotion?
 This is a question that needs the advice of a mentor; everyone handles a painful revelation differently, and only someone with inside knowledge can figure out what’s best in an individual situation.
 But whatever you do, don’t use “they’re better off not knowing” as a blanket rationalization for avoiding every confrontation you personally dread.

 We continued to take personal inventory, and, when we were wrong, promptly admitted it.

 Recovery isn’t a one-time achievement, any more than is eating lunch or cleaning house.
-Unless you keep doing the right thing daily, and unless you head off any lapses promptly, you can slide back into old habits before you know it.
+Unless you keep doing the right thing daily, you have the risk of relapse.
 Especially when life gets stressful, and especially when you feel “too busy” to keep an eye on yourself through daily review, the practice is the last thing you should consider putting aside for a while.

 We sought through prayer and meditation to improve our conscious contact with God as we understood him, praying only for knowledge of God’s will for us and the power to carry it out.

-Call it mindfulness, visualization, direct conversation with God, or simply a good rest-and-relaxation session: regular “quiet time” (kept as free as possible of your own preconceptions and expectations) is essential to staying aware of your purpose and functioning to your maximum potential.
+Call it mindfulness, visualization, direct conversation with God, or simply a good rest-and-relaxation session.
+Regular “quiet time” is essential to staying aware of your purpose and functioning to your maximum potential.

 Having had a spiritual awakening as a result of these steps, we tried to carry this message to other addicts and to practice these principles in all our affairs.

-In the delight of finding something that makes such a difference in their lives, most newly recovering people go through a “missionary phase” where they can’t stop telling everyone in sight how great the program is and how everyone should try it.
+Most newly recovering people go through a “missionary phase”.
 Enthusiasm is a great thing to have, providing you stay sensitive to others’ feelings and needs.
 But an equal danger to becoming the 12-Step equivalent of a “Bible thumper” is letting the enthusiasm die out as you settle into a new “ordinary life.”
 Remember, recovery is an ongoing and lifelong process, and it’s your responsibility to both stay true to it yourself and encourage others who need it.

 Step by step, all of us in recovery are building better, fuller lives.